MJTemple/qsogen/README.md

     This parameter is used 'under the hood' to control the emission line properties and the relative contribution of the host galaxy component.

-The default settings are to use the average M_i as a function of redshift
+The default settings are to use the average `M_i` as a function of redshift
     from the sample of 18.6<i_AB<19.1 quasars in SDSS DR16Q.
-For exploring the properties of significantly brighter or fainter populations it is recommended to input your own luminosity-redshift relation using the parameter zlum_lumval.
+For exploring the properties of significantly brighter or fainter populations it is recommended to input your own luminosity-redshift relation using the parameter `zlum_lumval`.
-    Alternatively, one can override the default settings and specify M_i exactly for individual objects.
+    Alternatively, one can override the default settings and specify `M_i` exactly for individual objects.

-Predicted values of M_i as a function of redshift and apparent magnitude
+Predicted values of `M_i` as a function of redshift and apparent magnitude
     can be approximated by

 `M_i(z, i) = -log10(z)*(0.250*(i/20) + 5.050) - (17.40*(20/i) + 6.82)`